-The Authority shall be governed by a board of directors consisting of 13 10 members appointed by the Governor as follows: (i) two members shall be the presidents of the major research universities state institutions of higher education, and one member shall represent president representing the other public colleges or universities in Virginia.
+The Authority shall be governed by a board of directors consisting of 13 members appointed by the Governor as follows: (i) two members shall be the presidents of the major research universities state institutions of higher education, and one member shall represent president representing the other public colleges or universities in Virginia.
 After the original appointments, all appointments of presidents shall be for terms of five years, except that appointments to fill vacancies shall be for the unexpired terms.

 No president shall be eligible to serve for more than two successive five-year terms; however, after the expiration of a term of four years or less, or after the expiration of the remainder of a term to which appointed to fill a vacancy, two additional terms may be served by such member if appointed thereto.
-The state institutions of higher education, appointed by the Governor; (ii) three nonlegislative citizen members appointed by the Governor; (iii) three nonlegislative citizen members appointed by the Joint Rules Committee from a list recommended by the Joint Commission on Technology and Science; and (iv) the Secretary of Technology, who shall serve on the Board for a term coincident with his term of office ex officio with full voting privileges.
+The state institutions of higher education, appointed by the Governor; (ii) three nonlegislative citizen members appointed by the Governor; (iii) six nonlegislative citizen members appointed by the General Assembly as follows: three nonlegislative citizen members appointed by the Speaker of the House from a list recommended by the House Committee on Science and Technology and the Joint Commission on Technology and Science; three nonlegislative citizen members appointed by the Senate Committee on Rules from a list recommended by the Senate Committee on General Laws and Technology and the Joint Commission on Technology and Science; and (iv) the Secretary of Technology, who shall serve on the Board for a term coincident with his term of office ex officio with full voting privileges.
 The Governor shall appoint the nine other members of the Board who shall be nominated by established industry groups and technology councils within the Commonwealth.
 These appointees shall include representatives of a variety of businesses, industries and corporations of different types, sizes, locations and stages of development.
 All members of the Board appointed by the Governor shall be confirmed by each house of the General Assembly.

-One nonlegislative citizen member appointed by the Governor and one nonlegislative citizen member appointed by the Joint Rules Committee shall each have experience as a founding member of a technology company based upon intellectual property that has successfully secured a minimum of \$5 million of institutional venture capital.
-One nonlegislative citizen member appointed by the Governor and one nonlegislative citizen member appointed by the Joint Rules Committee shall each have experience as an institutional venture capital investment partner in a fund with a minimum of \$250 million of limited partner investment and a minimum of five years of fund operations.
-One nonlegislative citizen member appointed by the Governor and one nonlegislative citizen member appointed by the Joint Rules Committee shall each have experience as a senior executive in a technology or scientific research and development company with annual revenues in excess of \$50 million.
+One nonlegislative citizen member appointed by the Governor, one nonlegislative citizen member appointed by the Speaker of the House, and one nonlegislative citizen member appointed by the Senate Committee on Rules shall each have experience as a founding member of a technology company based upon intellectual property that has successfully secured a minimum of \$5 million of institutional venture capital.
+One nonlegislative citizen member appointed by the Speaker of the House, and one nonlegislative citizen member appointed by the Senate Committee on Rules shall each have experience as an institutional venture capital investment partner in a fund with a minimum of \$250 million of limited partner investment and a minimum of five years of fund operations.
+One nonlegislative citizen member appointed by the Governor, one nonlegislative citizen member appointed by the Speaker of the House, and one nonlegislative citizen member appointed by the Senate Committee on Rules shall each have experience as a senior executive in a technology or scientific research and development company with annual revenues in excess of \$50 million.